DETAILED ACTION

 Step 2A Prong One:

-Independent claim 1 recites limitations for a movement support system that:
+Independent claim 1 recites limitations to:

-The limitations of independent claim 1 above are determined to recite an abstract idea (acquiring an action plan of a user including movement by a first mobile body, recognizing a first target object to be used at a first target point and first target time based on the action plan, and outputting a transport service proposal to a user proposing use of a first transport service that transports the first target object from a first prescribed point to the first target point by the first target time by using a second mobile body) for the reasons discussed in the following continued Step 2A Prong One analysis.
+The limitations of independent claim 1 above are determined to recite an abstract idea (characterized for brevity as acquiring an action plan of a user and recognizing a first target object to be used at a first target point and first target time based on the action plan, in order to output a transport service proposal to a user proposing use of a first transport service that transports the first target object from a first prescribed point to the first target point, receiving a first transportation service request and requesting and arranging the first transport service to receive and transport the first target object) for the reasons discussed in the following continued Step 2A Prong One analysis.
 Note that “An abstract idea can generally be described at different levels of abstraction.”
 Apple, Inc. v.
 Ameranth, Inc., 842 F.3d 1229, 1240-41 (Fed.
 Cir.
 2016).

 As per MPEP 2106.04(a)(2)(II), claim limitations which recite commercial or legal interactions (including agreements in the form of contracts, legal obligations, advertising, marketing or sales activities or behaviors, and business relations) or managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions) fall into the “certain methods of organizing human activity” category of judicial exceptions.
-Therefore, since the processes described by the limitations above (acquiring an action plan of a user including movement by a first mobile body, recognizing a first target object to be used at a first target point and first target time based on the action plan, and outputting a transport service proposal to a user proposing use of a first transport service that transports the first target object from a first prescribed point to the first target point by the first target time by using a second mobile body) amount to a commercial interaction (at least describes contracts, sales activities or behaviors, and/or business relations by providing a proposal to a user for using a first transport service) and managing interactions between people (interactions between the user and the system/transportation service for acquiring information and proposing use of a transport service), the claims fall into the “certain methods of organizing human activity” grouping of abstract ideas.
+Therefore, since the processes described by the limitations above (acquiring an action plan of a user and recognizing a first target object to be used at a first target point and first target time based on the action plan, in order to output a transport service proposal to a user proposing use of a first transport service that transports the first target object from a first prescribed point to the first target point, receiving a first transportation service request and requesting and arranging the first transport service to receive and transport the first target object) amount to a commercial interaction (at least describes contracts, sales activities or behaviors, and/or business relations by providing a proposal to a user for using a first transport service, and requesting and arranging the first transport service to receive and transport the first target object for the user) and managing interactions between people (managing interactions between the user and the system/transportation service for acquiring information and proposing use of a transport service, receive a request for the first transport service, and request and arrange the first transport service to receive and transport the first target object for the user), the claims fall into the “certain methods of organizing human activity” grouping of abstract ideas.

 As claim 1 is identified by the examiner as reciting concepts that fall under more than one abstract idea grouping (i.e. “certain methods of organizing human activity” and “mental processes”), the examiner considers the limitations together as a single abstract idea for the purposes of the Step 2A Prong Two and Step 2B analysis, in accordance with MPEP 2106.04(II)(B).